 Early 1800s AD

 In 1820, Dracula appeared again.
-Although there is no game specifically tracking this event (yet), the events are detailed in the opening for Circle of the Moon.
-Morris Baldwin, wielder of the Vampire Killer, went to Dracula's castle and destroyed the vampire.
-Being only 10 years before the events of Circle, Dracula still remembers Morris quite clearly, and part of his plan is revenge on Morris for Dracula's earlier defeat.
+Although there is no game specifically tracking this event (yet, and there likely never will be), the events are detailed in the opening text of Castlevania: Circle of the Moon.
+Morris Baldwin, wielder of the Vampire Killer (aka the Hunter's Whip), went to Dracula's castle, alongside the parents of Nathan Graves, themselves trained vampire hunters, and destroyed the vampire.
+Morris survived, the Graves hunters died, but Dracula was set in the ground... for a short while.

 Castlevania: Circle of the Moon

 As mentioned above, the whip used in this game is the Hunter's Whip, not the Vampire Killer.
-It can be assumed that the two whips are one and the same, as the Hunter's whip never comes up again, and there is a known history, in the series, of the Vampire Killer passing from the Belmont clan to other caretakers, like the Baldwins, for a time.
+It can be assumed that the two whips are one and the same as the Hunter's whip never comes up again and there is a known history, in the series, of the Vampire Killer passing from the Belmont clan to other caretakers, like the Baldwins, for a time.

 This game was the first "sequel" to the Metroidvania formula of Symphony of the Night.
 Much like in Symphony, our hero ventures back and forth through a large castle, collecting experience, items, and spells all to aid him in his battle against the Dark Lord.
 The play formula didn't diverge much between the two games, although each does have differing play-styles, partly because of the fact that Nathan is a whip-wielding hero, and partially because of the heavy emphasis of the spell system in the game (spells weren't as important in Symphony of the Night).

 This was an interesting and bold spell system although it was not without its faults.
 Although many of the spell combinations were interesting, few proved very useful.
-Additionally, the cards were hard to collect, seeming to come from a random smattering of monsters (as random kill-drops) throughout the castle, with no rhyme or reason to how you gained them or why they were carried by those monsters (as an example, the Serpent card -- Ice Serpent, so power over ice -- could be gained early in the game from an Earth Demon, since Ice and Earth are so closely related, of course).
+Additionally, the cards were hard to collect, seeming to come from an odd smattering of monsters (as random kill-drops) throughout the castle with no rhyme or reason to how you gained them or why they were carried by those monsters (as an example, the Serpent card -- Ice Serpent, so power over ice -- could be gained early in the game from an Earth Demon, since Ice and Earth are so closely related, of course).